Wimonder/injectipy/README.md

 def cached_func(dep=Inject["service"]): ...
 ```

-### Type Safety
+### Type-Based Registration and Injection

-Works with mypy for static type checking:
+Use types directly as keys for enhanced type safety:

 ```python
 from typing import Protocol